 Your company's sales numbers have been decreasing for 3 months.
-You are giving a presentation to some coworkers and want to point out this problem.
-You say:
+You are giving a presentation to some coworkers and say this to point out the problem.

 We've been going through a period of weak sales.

 People use the phrase "go through ___" to describe negative experiences.
 "Go through" means to experience something negative or difficult.
 Some examples include:

 There are some other totally different meanings of "go through".
 One is to search and examine things in a list or a collection:

 We should sit down and go through the details later this week.

 Another meaning of "go through" is to use a person or agency to do something for you instead of doing it directly yourself:

 It's best to remember each of these meanings separately.